Terms

 // add an element to the empty type

-magic cast(int, descriptor, 0) // 🌟 cast
+magic cast(int, descriptor, 0) // ← cast

 }

-define malloc-then-free(): unit {
+define malloc-then-free() -> unit {

-// allocates memory region (stack)
+// allocates a memory region (stack)

-let ptr = magic alloca(int64, 2) in // allocates (64 / 8) * 2 = 16 byte
+let ptr = magic alloca(int64, 2); // allocates (64 / 8) * 2 = 16 bytes

-// allocates memory region (heap)
+// allocates a memory region (heap)

-let size: int = 10 in
+let size: int = 10;

 // stores a value

-let value: int = 123 in
+let value: int = 123;

-magic store(int, value, ptr); // 🌟 store
+magic store(int, value, ptr); // ← store

-// loads and print a value
+// loads and prints a value

-let value = magic load(int, ptr) in // 🌟 load
+let value = magic load(int, ptr); // ← load

 print-int(value); // => 123